 20. Americans distrustful of unknown numbers

-87% of US respondants said that they refuse to answer calls unless they can identify who is calling.
+87% of US respondents said they refuse to answer calls unless they can identify who is calling.
 Thanks to number spoofing, this isn’t a definitive defense against scams, but it is a step in the right direction.
 (Source: Truecaller).

 21. The UK no longer hindered by marketing research calls